bkkuan/tp/docs/DeveloperGuide.md

 **MSS**

 1. Manager requests to create a task.
-2. AddressBook creates a task.
+2. TeamScape creates a task.

    Use case ends.